adafruit/Adafruit_Learning_System_Guides/Demofruit/README.md

 The jumper is read once at startup (with an internal pull-up: tied to GND = speaker on, left open = muted), and the state is printed to the serial monitor.
-The speaker connector needs the board powered from 5V to be audible.
+The speaker connector needs the board powered from 5 V to be audible.

 ---